CPK Insurance

 How to Buy Commercial Umbrella Insurance

 To buy commercial umbrella insurance in District of Columbia, start by checking that your underlying policies are set at the right levels, because the umbrella sits above them and depends on them.
-The state-specific requirements note that businesses should compare quotes from multiple carriers, and that is especially useful here because 340 insurers are active in the District and the top carriers include GEICO, State Farm, Allstate, and Erie Insurance.
+The state-specific requirements note that businesses should compare quotes from multiple carriers, and that is especially useful here because 340 insurers are active in the District.
 The DC Department of Insurance, Securities and Banking oversees the market, so you should confirm that the carrier and policy form are appropriate for your business class and operations.
 You will usually need details about your current commercial auto, general liability, and employers liability policies, plus information about payroll, revenue, vehicles, employees, and prior claims.
 If your business operates vehicles, make sure the underlying auto policy meets the District’s minimums before you add umbrella coverage.
 For a commercial umbrella insurance quote in District of Columbia, ask each carrier how it treats defense costs coverage, worldwide liability coverage, and aggregate limits, because those details can differ by form and endorsement.
-Independent agents can help compare options across carriers, which is useful in a market with a premium index of 142 and a wide spread in pricing.
+Get a quote with CPK Insurance and connect with a licensed insurance professional who can help you compare options, which is useful in a market with a premium index of 142 and a wide spread in pricing.
 If you are buying for a growing business, update the quote when your locations, vehicles, or headcount change so the umbrella remains aligned with your underlying policies.

 How to Save on Commercial Umbrella Insurance